aatmmr/playground-public/README.md

-# playground-public
+# Public Playground

-Repo to test things 🧑‍🔬
+This repository is used to test features, processes, etc. - well, things on and with GitHub 🧑‍🔬.